 Reach out to a trusted family member or friend that will believe you without judgment and be willing to help you stay safe.
 It is often difficult to explain the abuse to others who know your partner because he or she usually shows no abusive signs outside of the home.

-If you are in an abusive relationship or think that you might be, I encourage you to reach out and make an appointment with me.
+If you are in an abusive relationship or think that you might be, we encourage you to reach out and make an appointment with us.
 Together we can work through decision making, safety planning, boundary building, and the healing process.

-Many don’t understand why you would want to stay or why it is so hard to leave but I know that this decision is not made lightly or easily.
+Many don’t understand why you would want to stay or why it is so hard to leave, but we know that this decision is not made lightly or easily.
 There is no judgment or shame with any decision you make regarding your relationship.
-I would be honored to help you get to a place of safety, peace, confidence, and healing.
+We would be honored to help you get to a place of safety, peace, confidence, and healing.